7 Steps to Finding Funders for Your Grant

 Study all the information on each prospect you identify so you can determine just how good a match your organization and the grantor will be.

-Matching interests is the most important aspect of finding a good prospective funder.
-Many grants are rejected because they just don't align with the funder's goals.
+Matching interests is the most critical aspect of finding an excellent prospective funder.
+Many grants are rejected because they don't align with the funder's goals.

 Visit prospective grantor websites to learn even more about them

 Once you have developed a list of likely funding sources, visit their websites to get to know them.
 Look at their annual reports, success stories of previous grants, staff biographies, and anything else they are sharing with the public.

 Check out their current guidelines.
 These change frequently and often have not found their way into the online directories.
 Do your best to find the most current information.
 Don't hesitate to call if you have any questions.